hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 !!! note

-    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu, located in the [ConsenSys/permissioning-smart-contracts] repository.
+    The permissioning smart contracts and permissioning management dapp are a separate product to Hyperledger Besu, located in the [ConsenSys/permissioning-smart-contracts] repository.

     Custom smart contracts and dapps can be implemented to work with onchain permissioning.